Moroccan expedition: Aftermath

-1845 would mark the last time either Sweden-Norway or Denmark would pay tribute to the Barbary pirates, although they were the last in Europe to do so.
+1845 would mark the last time either Sweden-Norway or Denmark would pay tribute to the Barbary pirates, and they were the last in Europe to do so.
 The Treaty of Larache would be signed by Ehrenoff and C. H. Ulner on the Swedish side and Buselham Ben-Ali on the Moroccan, the treaty would be ratified in Stockholm upon Ehrenoff's arrival.
 Both Ehrenoff and C. H. Ulner would receive the Order of the Polar Star and the Order of the Dannebrog for their actions during the expedition.

 The corvette Carlskrona would cease guarding Swedish-Norwegian trade and received orders to conduct a new voyage towards Saint Barthelemy in July after the treaty was ratified.
 However, she capsized, leading to 114 deaths which was the biggest Swedish maritime disaster in peace-time.